TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- !kill in console or autokill
+    - just remember it forces a level back
+    - what was the problem with just autokilling when nothing in inventory again?
+        - hard to detect against backpacks i guess
+    - dont autokill, let's just implement fist fighting

 - To be completely honest we don't even have to approach the variantization 100%
     - although we indeed have to detect which mode it is
         - so at least this should be through the variant